nicholaswilde/recipes/docs/sides/falafel-scones-with-harissa-yogurt.md

 ### Step 4

 In a medium bowl, lightly beat the large eggs and heavy cream.
 Make a well in the center of dry mixture and add egg mixture.
 Fold gently with a spatula, until just combined.
-Gently stir in sundried tomatoes, if using.
+Gently stir in sun-dried tomatoes, if using.

 ### Step 5